-Blog | North Canyon Dentistry | Dental Hygiene at Home
+Blog | North Canyon Dentistry | Dental Hygiene

-Tips for a Healthy Smile at Home
+5 Tips for a Healthier Smile at Home

 Regardless of age, it is never too early to adopt an effective dental hygiene routine.
 At North Canyon Dentistry, our Glendale dentists go beyond in-office dental care to help patients learn the right way to care for their smiles at home.

 For children, using themed toothbrushes as well as small, kid-friendly flossers can help instill the right hygiene habits early on, as well as help kids feel comfortable with the routine of daily brushing and flossing.

 #2 Watch What You Eat

 During childhood, too many sweet snacks and sodas can increase the risk of developing cavities, which can lead to serious dental issues as baby teeth fall out and permanent teeth develop.
 Diet can also impact adult dentitions.
 Acidic food and drink can dissolve calcium out of surface enamel, leading to staining as well as enamel erosion and increasing the risk of dental decay.

 #3 Avoid Risky Behavior

 Smoking and alcohol consumption can increase the risk of serious dental conditions, ranging from cavities to oral cancer.
 Risky behavior isn’t limited just to these habits – clenching or grinding (bruxism), chewing on fingernails, and a myriad of other habits can also compromise the overall health and function of the smile.
 If you’re looking for help quitting tobacco, consider reaching out to your primary care physician.

 During meals, drinking water helps wash away bacteria and left over food, preventing plaque from developing on teeth, and protecting gums and teeth from decay.
 For patients who suffer from dry mouth as a result of medication, drinking water can help spur on saliva production, lowering the risk of tooth decay.

-Stick to Biannual Visits
+#5 Stick to Biannual Visits

 Contact North Canyon Dentistry today to schedule your next dental appointment.
 We look forward to helping you maintain a healthy, lasting smile.